 Infection

 One of the most common reasons for tooth extraction is severe decay.
 Untreated tooth decay can lead to unbearable pain and even abscesses.
-Extracting a damaged tooth can prevent the spread of infection and relieve pain, improving your overall oral health.
+Extracting a damaged tooth can prevent the spread of infection and relieve pain and improve your overall oral health.
 This extraction can also save the surrounding teeth and gums.

 Gum disease can weaken the bone structure supporting your teeth.
 Extraction might be necessary when the bones and gums can no longer hold the teeth securely.
 This step keeps the surrounding teeth and gums healthy and prevents more issues.